samhains/samhains.github.io/_projects/2077-open-internet-archive.md

 ![](/assets/2077/1.jpg)

 On encountering the installation, the participant sees a ringing telephone.
-The voice on the telephone explains that it is what remains of the internet - an archive maintained by volunteers.
-At this point, the user has two options, they may search the archive by voice or request for more information about the system they are interacting with.
+The voice on the telephone explains the internet is now an archive maintained by volunteers.
+The user has two options, they may search the archive by voice or request for more information about the system they are interacting with.

 The script for the phone interaction can be found <a href="http://samhains.com/2077_telephone_script.html" target="_blank">here</a>.